Skip to main content

 Spanish data protection laws are very restrictive.
 If your child is 18 or older, SLU-Madrid cannot provide any information to anybody without their prior written consent.

 Students who live with a host family arranged through the university will have wireless internet access.
 Keep the time difference in mind for phone calls and chat sessions.
-Students adapt to life abroad more successfully if contact with loved ones at home is regular without being excessive, though this may be different for every individual student.
+Students adapt to life abroad more successfully if contact with loved ones at home is regular without excessive, though this may be different for every student.

 If my student is not adapting well, doing well in class, happy in their housing assignment, etc., what can they do?

-When would be a good time to visit Madrid to see my student When should I schedule my student's return flight?
+When would be a good time to visit Madrid to see my student?
+When should I schedule my student's return flight?

 Please see SLU-Madrid's academic calendar for information on holidays and exam dates.
 Final exam dates cannot be modified, so make travel plans accordingly.